 Samarium Bohr model

-The Bohr model of samarium contains a nucleus having 62 protons and 88 neutrons in the center, and around this nucleus, there are six electron shells containing 62 electrons.
+The samarium Bohr model depicts a nucleus with 62 protons and 88 neutrons.
+Orbiting this nucleus are six electron shells, housing a total of 62 electrons.

 Steps